 Freedom to Read Week

-Mount Prospect Public Library is here to help you celebrate your freedom to read by presenting specialty programming and sharing activities and resources about intellectual freedom.
-This week is about appreciating our freedom to seek and express ideas, and the importance of everyone having access to a diversity of viewpoints.
 The library’s celebration is in conjunction with the American Library Association (ALA) annual Banned Books Week, which spotlights current and historical attempts to censor books in libraries and schools.
-ALA’s week-long, nationwide event brings people together in support of free and open access to books and information.
+ALA’s week-long, nationwide event supports free and open access to books and information.
 You’re invited to share what you read with us in the library or on Facebook, Instagram, or Twitter.

-- City Lit Theater Company Presents Books on the Chopping Block
+Virtual City Lit Theater Presents Books on the Chopping Block

 Guess the Book